-The Office of General Counsel and the Title IX coordinator provide ongoing training and education to Southern Miss faculty, staff and students on issues related to sexual harassment and stalking and staff reporting responsibilities.
+The Office of General Counsel and the Title IX coordinator provide ongoing training and education to Southern Miss faculty, staff and students on issues related to sexual harassment and stalking, as well as on staff reporting responsibilities.

-Student Counseling Services, Housing and Residence Life and the University Police Department offer programs on domestic violence, dating violence, sexual assault and stalking to the campus community.
+Student Counseling Services, Housing and Residence Life and the University Police Department offer the campus community programs on domestic violence, dating violence, sexual assault and stalking.

-Student Counseling Services, along with Alpha Chi Omega and the Shafer Center for Crisis Intervention, sponsor "A Walk a Mile in Her Shoes" and "Take Back the Night" events.
-The events raise awareness and education about domestic and sexual violence to students, faculty, staff and community members.\
+To raise awareness and education about domestic and sexual violence to students, faculty, staff and community members, Student Counseling Services, along with Alpha Chi Omega and the Shafer Center for Crisis Intervention, sponsor "A Walk a Mile in Her Shoes" and "Take Back the Night" events.

-The University's Student Government Association, in collaboration with the Title IX Office and the Shafer Center for Crisis Intervention, sponsors programming to raise awareness about sexual assault and domestic violence in conjunction with the national campaign "It's on Us."\
+The university's Student Government Association, in collaboration with the Title IX Office and the Shafer Center for Crisis Intervention, sponsors programming to raise awareness about sexual assault and domestic violence in conjunction with the national campaign, "It's on Us."

-\Due to safety precautions surrounding COVID-19, these events did not take place during spring 2020.
+Due to safety precautions surrounding COVID-19, these events did not take place from spring 2020 through spring 2021.